jimmykim-743/hello-world-/README.md

 # hello-world-
-Goals are not meant to be achieved, they are meant to be aimed at.
+Do not pray for life to get easier pray for strength to endure through the hard life